Age 6 months to less than 1 year old

-Sweat chloride is the amount of salt in your child’s sweat.
-A decrease in sweat chloride levels does not mean there will be an improvement in lung function (FEV1).
+Sweat chloride is a measure of the amount of salt in a person's sweat.
+A decrease in sweat chloride levels does not mean there will be an improvement in lung function (FEV1*).

 Because no one in this study took placebo, it is not known if changes in sweat chloride were due to KALYDECO.

-KALYDECO was approved in people age 6 months to less than 1 year old based on the efficacy shown in studies of KALYDECO in older people as well as the safety assessment in this study.
+KALYDECO was approved in people age 6 months to less than 1 year old based on the efficacy shown in studies of KALYDECO in people age 6 years and older, as well as the safety assessment in this study.

 Talk to your healthcare provider to learn more about how KALYDECO was approved in this age group.